Publish Time:2024-04-24 11:00:33Source:WTCF

 The Summit is the first-ever Fragrant Hills Tourism Summit hosted in Oceania within the 12-year history of WTCF, broadening the Federation's ties with the world and enhancing its worldwide development layout.
 The Summit offers Oceania a prime opportunity to display its distinctive strengths in tourism development and is expected to boost the region's influence in the international tourism market.
 In addition, the Summit will also build a bridge for in-depth exchanges between the tourism industries of China and Oceania, encourage interaction among tourism bodies in China, New Zealand, and other countries and regions in Oceania, contribute to the global tourism industry, and strengthen exchanges and mutual learning among civilizations.

 The Summit comprises five sections: the opening ceremony, the section of keynote speeches, the Oceania Tourism Forum, the release of research results, and panel discussions.
-Nearly 400 attendees from about 42 countries and regions, including the representatives from international tourism organizations, government officials from various countries, industrial leaders, and experts and academicians, have convened in Wellington.
+Nearly 400 attendees from about 42 countries and regions, including the representatives from international tourism organizations, government officials from various countries, industrial leaders, and experts and academicians, have met in Wellington.
 They were set to engage in dialogues on the sustainable development of city tourism, providing a diverse range of insights to nurture sustainable tourism for the cities around the world.

 Nicola Willis, the Minister of Finance, Minister for the Public Service, and Minister for Social Investment of New Zealand